International regulations and required documentation for hauliers transporting dangerous or hazardous goods by road or by vehicles on ships.

-In the UK, vehicles can be inspected at certain Vehicle and Operator Services Agency (VOSA) Goods Vehicle Testing Stations.
-VOSA issues a certificate of approval, valid for one year, for vehicles, which pass this inspection.
+In the UK, vehicles can be inspected at certain Driver and Vehicle Standards Agency (DVSA) Goods Vehicle Testing Stations.
+DVSA issues a certificate of approval, valid for one year, for vehicles, which pass this inspection.
 Vehicle operators must pay a fee for the inspection.

 For more information, see the guide on ADR and other tests for dangerous or hazardous goods vehicles.

 Under the European Agreement on ADR, drivers of vehicles with tanks and certain tank components, and some drivers of vehicles carrying dangerous goods in packages, must hold a special vocational certificate of training, sometimes referred to informally as an ‘ADR Certificate’.

 All drivers of vehicles carrying dangerous goods must attend an approved basic training course.
 These courses equip drivers with information and tools so that they: